 Losing a loved one is inevitable, and we understand how devastating that can be.
 If you’re responsible for making the final arrangements, that can feel overwhelming.
-That is why your first call should be to Legacy Cremation Services in – the premiere cremation provider assisting families in your area – where our professional staff is available around the clock to help you through every decision.
+That is why your first call should be to Legacy Cremation Services – the premiere cremation provider assisting families in your area – where our professional cremation staff is available around the clock to help you through every decision.

-More than anything, cremations offer the flexibility
+More than anything, the cremation process offers the flexibility

 to celebrate each life in a unique and personal way.

 Cremations allow for more than a standard memorial service.
 The cremation process lends itself to celebrating the life of your loved one in a way that honors your family’s spiritual beliefs, as well as the uniqueness of the deceased.
 Here are some of the options available to you.
 The cremation Directors at Legacy know what works and what doesn’t; but first we will sit and listen to your specific thoughts, feelings, and requirements.

 You’ve got options.
 You can express your love and respect for a recently deceased friend or family member by: